 Tea Bags (pack of 40)

-For Christmas 2017, One Church is running Angel Tree in partnership with Prison Fellowship and HMP Norwich.
+Each Christmas One Church runs Angel Tree in partnership with Prison Fellowship and HMP Norwich.
 Angel Tree is a programme where prisoners are given the opportunity to send their children a gift in time for Christmas day.
-This Christmas One Church members will help to buy, wrap and send Christmas gifts to children on behalf of their parent who is in prison; each dad suggests the present for their child(ren) via the prison chaplaincy.
+Each Christmas One Church members will help to buy, wrap and send Christmas gifts to children on behalf of their parent who is in prison; each dad suggests the present for their child(ren) via the prison chaplaincy.

 Around 200,000 children are affected by parental imprisonment in England and Wales.
 However, this figure is an estimate as no official record exists of children of prisoners, meaning most remain hidden from local services.
 Barnardo’s charity says "children with a parent in prison feel isolated and ashamed - unable to talk about their situation because they are scared of being bullied and judged".